holgerroth/NVFlare/examples/advanced/lr-newton-raphson/README.md

 centralized training script to a federated client side local training script.
 - During local training, each client receives a copy of the global model, sent by the server, using `flare.receive()` API.
-The recieved global model is an instance of `FLModel`.
+The received global model is an instance of `FLModel`.
 - A local validation is first performed, where validation metrics (accuracy and precision) are streamed to server using the [`SummaryWriter`](https://nvflare.readthedocs.io/en/main/apidocs/nvflare.client.tracking.html#nvflare.client.tracking.SummaryWriter).
-The streamed metrics can be loaded and visualized using tensorboard. class.
+The streamed metrics can be loaded and visualized using tensorboard.
 - Then each client computes it's gradient and Hessian based on local training data, using their respective theoretical formula described above.
 This is implemented in the